 Unfortunately in today’s society we often believe that education has to come from teachers.
 Just imagine all the time people have spent trying to teach you things that you still don’t know!

 Schools are places where kids go and teachers teach.
 Learning doesn’t necessarily happen there for all kids.
 For learning to happen, the learner has to be interested and engaged.
-If your teen is neither interested nor engaged in school, he is not being educated there and is thus wasting his time.
+If your teen is neither interested nor engaged in school, they are not being educated there, and are therefore wasting their time.

 Albert Einstein quipped once that “education is what remains after one has forgotten everything one learned in school.”

-Your teen already learns all the time about what interests him.
-Think of his passions, and how he already knows quite a bit about that non-academic subject, probably more than most adults.
-Giving your teen freedom from school’s time requirements gives him the opportunity to pursue a real education, preparing himself for that ever nearing world of a life of independence.
+Your teen already learns all the time about what interests them.
+Think of their passions, and how they already know quite a bit about that non-academic subject, probably more than most adults.
+Giving your teen freedom from school’s time requirements gives them the opportunity to pursue a real education, preparing themselves for that ever nearing world of a life of independence.

 If your teen is motivated to go to a four year college, she can pursue a college prep program on-line or at home, and still have the opportunity to apply and get into any number of four-year colleges.
 More than 1000 colleges have admitted homeschooled students, and studies have found that homeschooled students actually complete college at a higher rate and get better grades on average.
 Check out this book: College Without High School, a step by step guide on how to leave high school and still pursue a college prep life.

-3. Leaving school will give your teen TIME to pursue what he loves, and the OPPORTUNITY to discover that he is, in fact, smart.
+3. Leaving school will give your teen TIME to pursue what they love, and the OPPORTUNITY to discover that they are , in fact, smart.

 We have all heard the statistics that high school drop-outs are less likely to be successful in life, and more likely to engage in criminal behavior, etc. However, consider this idea: high school drop-outs consider themselves failures, and were not engaged during their formative teen years, and fundamentally do not believe themselves to be intelligent.
 Their intelligences were not celebrated, built upon, and challenged in constructive ways.

-When a teen starts his young adulthood in failure, he has very little confidence to build a life of joy and abundance upon.
+When teens start their young adulthoods in failure, they have very little confidence to build lives of joy and abundance upon.

 Everyone is intelligent.
 School unfortunately values very few types of intelligence.
-Is your teen a master gamer?
-Is she super handy and loves fixing things?
-Is he a musician? a surfer? an artist? a tinkerer? a naturalist?
+Is your teen a master gamer? super handy and loves fixing things? a musician? a surfer? an artist? a tinkerer? a naturalist?
 The types of intelligence that kids develop in pursuing their passions are useful in life, yet our current school culture holds little value for them.

 Reframe leaving school as an entrepreneurial move, not a cop-out.
-Leaving this traditional school culture gives your teen a chance to develop creativity in his real skill sets.
-And if he leaves school not as a high school drop-out, but as a budding expert in his interests and passions, he will have a lot more confidence to take his next steps in life.
+Leaving this traditional school culture gives your teen a chance to develop creativity in their real skill sets.
+And if they leave school not as a high school drop-out, but as a budding expert in their own particular interests and passions, they will have a lot more confidence to take their next steps in life.

-4. And from pursuing these passions, your teen is more likely to find a field that she cares about, and eventually find work she is passionate about.
+4. And from pursuing these passions, your teen is more likely to find a field that they care about, and eventually find work they are passionate about.

 Meet Ava, a teen who could not focus on school nor had interest in any academic subjects.
 She regularly got D’s and F’s in her academic classes.
 But we saw intelligence in her.
 She was extremely socially intelligent and a very talented artist.
 What she was interested in? fashion, hair and make up.
 She stopped attending school, and attended a beauty school at 17.
 At 19, she currently has a successful and growing career as a professional make up artist.